vocdoni/docs/docs/protocol/user-stories.md

 		- The **Scrutinizer** groups the votePackages by their publicKeyModulus
 		- For every group, the **Scrutinizer** checks the given ring signature against the rest of the group's votes
 	- The **Scrutinizer** decrypts the encrypted vote of the valid votes and computes the sum of appearences of every vote value
+		- Any non-valid vote values is considered as a null vote
-	- The **Scrutinizer** broadcasts the results of the voting process and the actual vote values
+- The **organizer** broadcasts the results of the voting process and the actual vote values

 **Potential alternatives:**
 - Let Scrutinizers publish their vote count after staking ether